 The sides menu is where vegetarians get the most flexibility, and three of the four sides are fully vegan:

-- Hummus: Classic chickpea, tahini, olive oil, lemon, and garlic spread.
+- Hummus: A creamy chickpea spread mixed with tahini, olive oil, lemon juice, and garlic.
 Vegan.
-Pairs well with pita or as an extra topping on the falafel platter.
+Pairs well with warm pita bread or as an extra topping on the falafel platter.

-- Baba Ganoush: Smoky roasted-eggplant dip with tahini and olive oil.
+- Baba Ganoush: A smoky roasted eggplant dip mixed with tahini and olive oil.
 Vegan.
-Slightly thinner consistency than the hummus.
+Creamier and slightly thinner than the hummus.

-- Fries: Crinkle-cut, salted.
-The recipe itself is vegan, but the fryer is shared with chicken and gyro at most locations — strict vegans should ask before ordering.
+- French Fries: Crinkle-cut and salted.
+The potatoes themselves are vegan, but they are fried in oil shared with chicken and gyro at most locations, so strict vegans should ask before ordering.
+(British diners know these french fries as chips.)

 Vegetarian Desserts at The Halal Guys

-- Baklava: Layered filo pastry with chopped nuts in honey or sugar syrup.
-Vegetarian; not vegan because the filo is brushed with butter and the syrup is typically honey.
+- Baklava: Layered filo pastry with chopped nuts in a sweet honey or sugar syrup.
+Vegetarian, not vegan, because the filo is brushed with butter and the syrup is typically honey.

 - Chocolate Chip Cookies: Standard bakery chocolate chip cookie.
 Vegetarian, contains dairy and egg.